 By addressing costs drivers in the current PIP system, the bill is expected to have a positive fiscal impact on motor vehicle insurance policyholders.
+The fiscal impact on state and local governments is unknown.

 Except as otherwise provided, the bill is effective October 1, 2012.